noclat/R76/readme.md

 The URLs could be written both **with or without any extension**. `//example.com/sitemap` and `//example.com/sitemap.xml` are equaly regarded by the framework.
 Make sure the extension doesn't appear in the ROUTE command.

 ## Callbacks
 Callbacks could be files, functions or methods.
 If it’s a file, it will just be included (and executed).
 If it’s a function or a method, just give the name, without the parenthesis.
-Examples: `load`, `article->read`, `articles::read`.
+Examples: `load`, `articles::read`, `article->read` — in this last case, the ‘article’ class will be instanciated and the `__construct()` method will be triggered.

 ## GET parameters
 GET parameters aren’t part of the route.
 Any The callback of `/articles/archives` url and `/articles/archives/sort:year%20asc` will be the same.
 You can access those parameters in your code to make changes according to their values.